thegreenwebfoundation/carbon.txt/README.md

    ```DNS
    TXT "carbon-txt=https://my-org.com/.well-known/carbon.txt <generated_domain_hash>"
    ```

+   **Note:** you can see an example DNS TXT record for the domain [delegating-with-txt-record.carbontxt.org](https://delegating-with-txt-record.carbontxt.org) using online tools like [nslookup.io](https://www.nslookup.io/domains/delegating-with-txt-record.carbontxt.org/dns-records/txt/)

 #### How to link two domains using HTTP Via headers domain hashes

 HTTP requests and responses can contain a number of extra headers, which you can use to send along extra metadata about the server serving the request.